smoothemerson/rocketnotes-backend/README.md

 ## 💻 Project

-- Knotable is a robust backend that centralizes and connects your ideas, links, notes and tags in a simple and efficient way, bringing users and information together in one place.
+- NoteHub is a robust backend that centralizes and connects your ideas, links, notes and tags in a simple and efficient way, bringing users and information together in one place.